niekelodeon/De-Haar-Kamer/README.md

 # De-Haarkamer

-Website of a local hair salon in Wemeldinge, Netherlands: https://de-haarkamer.nl
+Website of a local hair salon in Wemeldinge, the Netherlands: https://de-haarkamer.nl

 Made with Nuxt 3 in 2023